Skip to main content

 If you choose not to apply for a study permit, you may still be required to get a Temporary Resident Visa (TRV) or an Electronic Travel Authorization (eTA), depending on your country of citizenship.

-If you are coming to Canada to conduct research or complete an internship related to undergraduate studies, we recommend that you apply for an LMIA-exempt work permit.
-If your application is successful, you will automatically be issued an entry visa or electronic travel authorization (eTA), depending on your citizenship.
+If you are coming to Canada to conduct research or complete an internship related to undergraduate studies, you may need to apply for an LMIA-exempt work permit.
+If your application is successful, you will automatically be issued a TRV “entry visa” or electronic Travel Authorization (eTA), depending on your nationality.
 Many visiting undergraduate student researchers have come to Canada through the International Experience Canada or Research Award Recipients pathways.

-As each LMIA-Exempt work permit pathway has specific eligibility criteria and documentation, every International Undergraduate Visiting Research student is managed on a case-by-case basis.
+As each LMIA-exempt work permit pathway has specific eligibility criteria and documentation, every undergraduate international student who wants to visit Canada for research will be managed on a case-by-case basis.

 For more information, please email placements@utoronto.ca.

-Canadian immigration officials may allow visiting students/researchers to study for up to 6 months or conduct research for up to 120 days with visitor status.
-However, we still recommend that visiting students apply for a study permit to ensure greater rights and flexibility.
+Canadian immigration officials may allow visiting students/researchers to study for up to 6 months or conduct research for up to 120 days with VISITOR status in Canada.

 Find more information and learn how to apply for a study permit.

-You should plan to apply for a new study permit before your current study permit expires.
-Find more information and learn how to apply for a study permit.
+If you have a valid study permit, you should plan to apply to extend your status in Canada before your current study permit expires.
+Find more information and learn how to extend your study permit.

 Your valid study permit allows you to transfer between different Canadian universities and colleges.
 You must notify Immigration, Refugees and Citizenship Canada (IRCC).